jessdev/jessdev.github.io/_posts/2017-04-14-How-to-Set-up-Ubuntu-16-in-Hyper-V.md

    3. Choose start up memory
    4. Select your recently created Switch
    5. Create a hard disk
-   6. Select your Ubuntu 16 IS
+   6. Select your Ubuntu 16 OS
    7. Finish
 3. Making sure It can Boot
    1. Open powershell